 “Oh, no,” replied the woman.
 “It is from his dining room in London.
 Because then this was a very bad hotel.”

-Bad or not, that wallpaper has a place in history and was the source of one of the best known quotes of Oscar Wilde’s in Paris.
-Not long before his death at the age of 46, some say from syphilis, some say meningitis, Oscar Wilde fought his final battle.
-“My wallpaper and I are fighting a duel to the death,” he said.
-“One or the other of us has to go.”
+Hideous or not, that wallpaper is part of history.
+Not long before his death at the age of 46, some say from syphilis, some say meningitis, he fought his final battle.
+After receiving a request from the hotel manager for overdue payment, he quipped, “I am dying beyond my means.
+But it is his final battle that resonates today, his incomparable wit refusing to fade along with his body.
+Oscar Wilde’s last words?
+“My wallpaper and I are fighting a duel to the death.
+One or the other of us has to go.”

 Sadly, the wallpaper won.

 Travel tips for Oscar Wilde in Paris